darenliang/darenliang.com/content/posts/absorbing-markov-chains.md

 tags: [ "probability" ]
 ---

-A colleague asked me an interesting probability question at work.
+A colleague asked me an interesting probability problem.
 If you roll a die continuously, are you more likely to roll two 5's or a 5 followed by a 6?

 The state machine diagram for rolling two 5's: